Here are some of the books I’ve edited. For a full list of my acquisitions, please consult Publishers Marketplace.

 The First Girl in Hell by Henry Hoke

-From Henry Hoke, PEN/Faulkner and Barnes & Noble Discover Prize finalist for OPEN THROAT, a Western set in 1940, narrated by an infamous actress whose career has been torpedoed by the Hays Code as she embarks on a drunken quest for revenge and to rescue the woman she love.
+From Henry Hoke, PEN/Faulkner and Barnes & Noble Discover Prize finalist for Open Throat, a Western set in 1940, narrated by an infamous actress whose career has been torpedoed by the Hays Code as she embarks on a drunken quest for revenge and to rescue the woman she love.

 The Life of the Party by hannah baer